Evolution of colour correlated double parton distributions: a quantitative study: Basics of colour non-singlet DPDs

 as explained in \sect{6} of \cite{Diehl:2017kgu}.
 In physical terms this scale is associated with the separation between DPS and single parton scattering, as the factorisation scales $\mu_i$ are associated with the separation between parton distributions and hard-scattering cross sections.

-Implicit in the factorisation formula \eqref{dps-Xsect} is a soft factor that describes gluon exchange between the spectator partons of the two protons.
-This factor has been split into two parts, which are absorbed in one of the two DPDs.
+Implicit in the factorisation formula \eqref{dps-Xsect} is a soft factor that describes gluon exchange between the partons in one and the partons in the other proton.
+This factor has been split into two parts, each of which is absorbed into one of the two DPDs.
 The technical procedure is given in \sects{3} to 5 of \cite{Buffing:2017mqm} and closely resembles the method developed for TMDs in \cite{Collins:2011zzd}.
 The manner in which the soft factor is split is described by the rapidity parameters $\zeta$ and $\bar{\zeta}$, which satisfy the kinematic constraint

 Their specific definition depends on the regulator used to handle rapidity divergences in intermediate steps; expressions for the Collins and the $\delta$ regulator are given in \sect{2.2} of \cite{Diehl:2021wpp}.
 An important feature is that $\fsqrt{\zeta}$ is proportional to the momentum of the proton, or more precisely to the proton plus-momentum if the proton moves into the positive $z$ direction.